KeyviDev/keyvi/README.md

 keyvi is licenced under apache license 2.0, see [licence](LICENSE) for details.

 In addition keyvi uses 3rdparty libraries which define their own licence.
 Please check their respective licence.
-The 3rdparty libraries can be found under [keyvi/3rdparty](/keyvi/3rdparty).
+The 3rdparty libraries can be found at [keyvi/3rdparty](/keyvi/3rdparty).